 Read more →

-The same reason is quoted over and over again.
-It’s not “I haven’t got the money”.
-It’s not “I didn’t realise it was so much, Not even “The invoice must have got lost in the post”.
+It is not ‘I haven’t got the money” nor is it “I didn’t realise it was so much”, not even “The invoice must have got lost in the post”.

 In answer to the second part, you should not be suspicious.

-So my partner, as with all private patients, should realise what is covered by the swipe of their debit or credit card.
+There was even a sign up to that effect on the wall in front of us.
+So my partner, as all private patients, should realise what is covered by the swipe of their debit card.

 Read more →